mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/tutorials/single-lb/index.md

 ---
+layout: layout.pug
+navigationTitle: Load Balance and Expose a Service
-post_title: Load Balance and Expose a Service
+title: Load Balance and Expose a Service
-menu_order: 2
-post_excerpt: ""
-feature_maturity: ""
+menuWeight: 10
+excerpt:

-enterprise: 'yes'
+enterprise: false
 ---

 This tutorial demonstrates how to load balance a DC/OS service and set it up for access outside of the cluster.